 But the interior was the real sight to behold!

 We finished our trip with a three-day stay back where we started, at the Brooks Hotel in Dublin.
 Now that we were comfortable with our surroundings we spread out and took in as much of the city as we could in what little time we had – more pubs, more shopping, more golf.
 Our second to last day in Ireland provided a few of us with a highlight of one of the most visually satisfying hikes I have ever experienced.
 The Howth Coastal Walk – about 10 miles north of Dublin, was a moderately challenging hike along the water’s edge, up and down steep embankments, with views of the ocean, a lighthouse, and immersed in a plethora of colorful unique flora and unique rock outcroppings.

 Some of the views from our Coastal Walk on Howth Head were absolutely stunning.

 The original Baily Lighthouse off of Howth Head was built in 1667, and is now a fully automated but still working lighthouse.

 Some of the colorful flora that dotted the Coastal Walk on Howth.

 As busy and full our 10 days in Ireland was – exhaustion never fully set in because the full experience was too exhilarating and left us saying good-bye to Ireland with very big smiles on our faces and a definitive intent to return to the Emerald Isle.
 But I won’t wait 40 years again for that to happen.

-Stay tuned for more great pictures from Ireland in the Global Gallery.
+Check out more great pictures from the sights of Ireland in the Global Gallery.